SimonGeorgeNZ/Milestone_three/README.md

 Because of using templates there were errors returned that were impossible to clear - Manual testing found they didn't impact site use.

-I was getting console errors from my Date Picker Javascript code where I was setting the date on the edit page.
-I removed the Javascript code from the Javascript file and placed it on the appropriate page and the errors no longer appeared.

 ## Landing page ##